gun-hash/AntMedia-Gstreamer-Webrtc/PULL_REQUEST_TEMPLATE.md

-# Pull Request: Migrate from librws to libsoup-3.0 for WSS Support
+# Pull Request: Migrate from librws to libsoup-3.0 and Implement VP8 Encoding

 ## Summary

-This PR migrates the WebSocket implementation from `librws` to `libsoup-3.0` to enable secure WebSocket connections (WSS) and improve overall connection reliability.
+This PR migrates the WebSocket implementation from `librws` to `libsoup-3.0` to enable secure WebSocket connections (WSS) and implements VP8 encoding for better network condition support and full bidirectional streaming capabilities.

 ## Changes Made